NeoMetalx1/telegram_hijacker/README.md

 ```

 ## Usage
-When you launch buider it will ask you to discord_webhook url, next it will ask path to tdata (you can choose default one)
+When you launch buider it will ask you to discord_webhook url

-If you do all well file named (generated_file.py) need to appear
+If you do all right file named (generated_file.py) will build

 ### Optional